 Bali, M. (2020).
-Doing autoethnography on the internet.
+Organizing autoethnography on the internet: models and challenges.
 In A. Herrmann (ed).
 The Routledge International Handbook of Organizational Autoethnography.
 Routledge.

 Bozkurt, A., et al. (2020).
 A Global Outlook to the Interruption of Education due to COVID-19 Pandemic: Navigating in a Time of Uncertainty and Crisis.
 Asian Journal of Distance Education.
 Retrieved from: http://asianjde.org/ojs/index.php/AsianJDE/article/view/462

 Gachago, D., Pallitt, N., & Bali, M. (2020).
 No Size Fits All: Design Considerations for Networked Professional Development in Higher Education.
 Proceedings of the Networked Learning Conference.
 Denmark, online.
 Retrieved from: https://www.networkedlearning.aau.dk/digitalAssets/826/826404_22.-gachago-et-al.—no-size-fits-all-design-considerations-for-networked-professional-development-in-higher-education.pdf

 Bali, M., Cronin, C., & Jhangiani, R. S. (2020).
 Framing Open Educational Practices from a Social Justice Perspective.
 Journal of Interactive Media in Education.
 2020 (1), p.
 10. DOI: http://doi.org/10.5334/jime.565